tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 A deeper dive into Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are a few special fucntions written by our team to provide additional functionality within Tier2Assist Rules.
+There are a few special functions written by our team to provide additional functionality within Tier2Assist Rules.

 *tier2assist.append*
 """"""""""""""""""""""""""""""""""""""""